How to Design IoT Apps:

 There’s a thin line between useful and annoying when it comes to push notifications and alerts.
 Several untimely pings are enough to make a user turn them off completely.

-This is, in fact, a big challenge of designing user experience and UI for IoT projects.
+This is, in fact, a big challenge in designing user experience and UI for IoT projects.
 On one hand, mobile notifications triggered by some events allow users to quickly respond to these events, which is a great benefit of mobile technology.
 On the other hand, designers should make sure all notifications are indeed important, otherwise, a user will start ignoring them.

 Context also plays an important role in making design decisions for notifications and alerts.
 Depending on such factors as location, time of the day, personal schedule, notifications from some systems can be muted or, on the contrary, amplified.
 For example, an app for an electric car should not wake an owner up at night to notify that the car is fully charged as scheduled, but a security camera app should be pushy to make sure the owner of the house is alerted about the breach any time of the day.